 Myxoid cysts are small, benign lumps that form on the fingers or toes.
 They are not cancerous and are not usually painful.

-There is no proven way of preventing myxoid cysts from occurring.
+There is no proven way of preventing myxoid cysts, and they often return after treatment.